Michalpedalkowiak/Michalpedalkowiak/README.md

-- 👋 Hi, I’m @Michalpedalkowiak
+- 👋 Hi, I’m @Michalmaćkowiak
 - 👀 I’m interested in: big dick gay niggers
 - 🌱 I’m currently learning sucking: big gay dick suck
 - 💞️ I’m looking to collaborate: on big gay homosex
-- 📫 How to reach: me with your dick
+- 📫 How to reach: me with your dick in my maćkussy
+- 📐 If you cant love my hunch dni
 - 😄 Pronouns: nigger/niggerself
 - ⚡ Fun fact: i like gay nigger dick
-- 🚨 dni if under 4 inches
+- 🚨 dni if under 7 inches
 - 🐵 dni if not white/gay subhuman